Ceiba Food Pack & Menus

 Packing food and ice for any long river trip is a science.
 Ceiba will provide your trip wholesome, tasty food in plentiful quantities.
 Our menus can easily accommodate vegetarians, those with special dietary needs or allergies, and occasions such as birthdays and holidays.
 Whether we pack the food into Ceiba’s coolers & boxes or utilize your own, we will organize it to stay as fresh as possible.

 You have several choices when working with Ceiba and designing your preferred menu.
-One is the easy and simple route of picking from Ceiba’s set menus, or you can work with our food pack guru and put together a customized menu.
+Choose the easy and simple route of picking from a Ceiba Standard Menu, or choose to work closely with our food pack guru and put together a Customized Menu.
 We always include the necessary staples and condiments to prepare your meals, a full snack box, spice kit, plenty of fresh fruit and tasty veggies, fresh locally roasted coffee, tea, juice and drink mixes.

 Ceiba Standard Menus